What is Sum Assured in Insurance and How Does it Work?

 Mode of Calculation Sum assured can be calculated through the HLV method.
 Sum insured depends on the value of the asset.
 For example, if you have vehicle insurance, the insured amount will depend on the damage incurred or by your vehicle, depending upon your insurance plan.

-Factors to Consider while Calculating the Ideal Sum Assured Amount for You
+Factors to Consider While Calculating the Ideal Sum Assured Amount for Yourself

 Is sum assured the same as death benefit?